chapel-lang/chapel/doc/release/technotes/README.chpldoc.rst

 Creating links to other symbols
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-See the :ref:`Inline markup <cross-references>` section for details on creating
+See the cross-references_ section for details on creating links, also known as
-links, also known as cross-references, in the documentation to other symbols.
+cross-references, in the documentation to other symbols.

 .. _reStructuredText primer: